Boundary commissions (United Kingdom): Northern Ireland Assembly

 Section 33 of the Northern Ireland Act 1998 provides that the constituencies for the Northern Ireland Assembly are the same as the constituencies that are used for the United Kingdom Parliament.
 From 1998 to 2016 six members were elected from each constituency; the Assembly Members (Reduction of Numbers) Act (Northern Ireland) 2016 reduced this to five members.

+European Parliament

+The European Parliament (Representation) Act 2003 enabled the Electoral Commission to make recommendations for how many seats each European Parliament constituency should have, and make a recommendation for which European Parliament constituency in England and Wales Gibraltar should be contained inside.